310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% endbubble %}

 {% bubble Midori %}
-Hehehe, Trickstar stuff is so cute… Anzu-san made them all…
+Heheheh, Trickstar stuff is so cute… Anzu-san made them all…

 I got a sample of “Orihime-kun and Hikoboshi-chan”[^4]…♪
 {% endbubble %}